Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Flow equations

 \section{Flow equations}

-In this Appendix, the flow equations for the two-particle interaction are given in a parameterization that exploits U(1), SU(2) and translational symmetries.
-The quartic part $ \Gamma^{(4)} $ of the (scale-dependent) one-particle irreducible functional in the conduction band is parametrized in terms of a coupling function $ V(k_1,k_2,k_3) $ according to \begin{widetext}
+In this Appendix, the flow equations for the two-particle interaction are given in a parametrization that exploits U(1), SU(2) and translational symmetries.
+The quartic part $ \Gamma^{(4)} $ of the (scale-dependent) one-particle irreducible functional in the conduction band is parametrized in terms of a coupling function $ V(k_1,k_2,k_3) $ according to